thecarp/dactyl-keyboard/doc/options-main.md

 Default values provided by the application are bare minima.
 More usefully, the application injects DFM functions and flags negative space for specific uses.

+The optional `channel-length` property has a special side effect in this context.
+With a channel length of zero (the default), bolts start from the floor beneath the bottom plate.
+A positive channel length raises each bolt up into the plate.
+This is useful mainly with very thick plates.
+Cf. `dfm` → `bottom-plate` → `fastener-plate-offset`.

 ###### Parameter <a id="main-body-bottom-plate-installation-fasteners-positions">`positions`</a>

 A list of places where threaded fasteners will connect the bottom plate to the rest of the case.